Dancing with the Stars (American TV series) season 30: Week 10: Finale

 Individual judges' scores in the chart below are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Julianne Hough, Bruno Tonioli.

 During the first round, the couples performed a fusion dance of two dance styles.
-In the second round, the couples performed a freestyle dance.
+In the second round, the couples performed their freestyle routine.
 Couples are listed in the order they performed.

 Because Derek Hough tested positive for COVID-19, Julianne Hough filled in as guest judge.

 Dance chart

-The celebrities and professional partners danced one of these routines for each corresponding week:
+The couples performed the following each week: